Skip to Main Content

 Introduction

 Hi.
-I'm Lauren B, your embedded librarian.
-I've created this guide to help you with your research for BIO216.
+I'm Lyndall, your embedded librarian.
+This guide has been created to help you with your research for BIO216.

 Unpack your topic